nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Note:** <br>
 * The index of the student must be specified and there should be exactly one INDEX parameter.
 </div>

+Example:
+Let's say you want to delete the 3rd student in the list.
+You can follow the steps below.

+Steps:
+1. Type `delete 3` in the *Command Box*
+2. Press `Enter` to execute.

+Outcome:
+1. FRIDAY will delete the 3rd student in the list.
+2. The *Result Display* will show a success message.

 #### Editing a student: `edit`